|www.ethanwiner.com - since 1997|

 Please understand that the bass traps described in this article are an older design intended mainly for larger rooms.
-For rooms smaller than 25 by 15 feet you'll do better with broadband bass traps made from thick rigid fiberglass placed in the room corners, with more on the front and rear walls if possible.
+For rooms smaller than 30 by 20 feet you'll do better with broadband bass traps made from thick rigid fiberglass placed in the room corners, with more on the front and rear walls if possible.
 Small rooms have peaks and nulls at all frequencies, so broadband absorption is better than the tuned traps shown in this article.
 This is described in my Acoustics FAQ linked above.

 When I built my first recording studio in the late 1960s there was no such thing as semi-pro audio equipment.
 In those days, if you wanted a four-track tape recorder you parted with big bucks for an Ampex or a Scully.
 A decent limiter cost nearly $1,000 and a good spring reverb unit would set you back about $2,000.
 We can all be grateful that very high quality audio gear is now available for even the most modest home studio budget.
 But there is still one important feature that sets apart professional studios from most basement or garage operations: proper acoustic treatment.
 When handled correctly, acoustic treatment will make the difference between a mixdown room that sounds muddy and one that sounds clear and tight.
 If the playback sounds muddy, of course, you have to work much harder to create a good mix.